Hanging Gardens (The Necks album)

-Hanging Gardens is the fifth album by Australian improvised music trio The Necks.
+Hanging Gardens is the seventh album by Australian improvised music trio the Necks (their fifth excluding live and soundtrack albums).
 It was first released on the Fish of Milk label in 1999 and the ReR label internationally.
 The album features the single, hour-long eponymous track, improvised by the trio.

 Reception

 The Guardian review called the album "mesmerising, grandiose music from one of the best bands on the planet."